 It’s a new article based on and old statement that’s been floating around for a while.
-I imagine it’s resurfaced due to the book ‘Alone Together’ hitting the UK shelves soon.
-Either that or there is little new comment to report on.
+I imagine it resurfaced due to the book ‘Alone Together’ hitting the UK shelves soon.
+Either that or there is little new to report on.

-In some ways for those that use Facebook only, the general thrust of the article rings true.
-The social web has evolved way beyond what the mainstream public use though.
+For those that only use Facebook the general thrust of the article rings true.
+Although on the whole the social web has evolved way beyond what the mainstream public use.
 The potential is only limited by our imagination.
 If the person stood at the bus stop is forever head down checking their Facebook wall, then maybe they are only comfortable talking to people online and are not normally that sociable.
 Or perhaps they are connected to thousands and just on the way to meet a chunk of them.
 Just because they are not talking to the person stood next to them doesn’t mean they are not being sociable.
 Social interaction online is still social interaction.

-If you are not at all empathic then I can see how using technology to communicate with another human being may seem difficult and strange.
+If you are not at all empathetic then I can see how using technology to communicate with another human being may seem difficult and strange.
 This is not the fault of technology.
 It is down to us to listen more, to extract meaning from the information we are given.
 To become better readers of others.
-We have mastered very well indeed how to communicate by telephone.
+We have mastered how to communicate by telephone.
 Even though we have no access to facial expression, eye accessing cues and body language.
-It’s still early days for all of these new tools and once the initial explosion is over and the dust settles, we will see new and amazing ways to connect.
+It’s still early days for these new tools and once the initial explosion is over and the dust settles, we will see new and amazing ways to connect.

 I can say from my own experience that my uses of these tools are often a talking point with those stood around me.
-It’s a fascinating new world.
-I enjoy sharing it with those that still think this is all digital witchcraft.
+Peak human experience exists in all these spaces.
+These are fascinating new words with our devices being the bridge between them.
+I enjoy sharing it with those that see this as digital witchcraft.
 You only have to show a couple of relevant uses for people to suddenly ‘get it’.

 You can’t just dip into these channels and understand the interactions that are going on.
-You need to get involved or you risk sounding like every other lazy pundit that doesn’t ‘get it’ as they state..
+You need to get involved or you risk sounding like every other lazy pundit that doesn’t take the time to understand as they state..
 “I don’t want to know what you are having for breakfast!”

 Those regurgitating this particular meme are probably not that interested in humanity anyway.
 It’s like walking into a public gathering and shouting “What are you all talking about and how is this relevant to me?!!”

 I certainly talk to and meet more people IRL (in real life) now that I’m using these tools because I’m a person that likes to create new interactions anyway.
-It may be that I leave my village desk for a conference, a ‘geek meet’, to grab a quick coffee with an new online connection, or some social experiment where I am purposely connecting with people in the real and virtual sense using these tools. i.e http://Freebees.me
+It may be that I leave my village desk for a conference or geek meet, to grab a quick coffee with an new online connection, or some social experiment where I am purposely connecting with people in the real and virtual sense using these tools. i.e the Freebees project where I travelled from Lands End to John O’Groats with no money, just using social currency. http://Freebees.me